mykter/TagTime-desktop/README.md

 # Installation and Quick Start
 Download the latest installer from [Releases](https://github.com/mykter/TagTime-desktop/releases) and run it.

-The application auto-updates on Windows.
+The application will automatically launch in the background on system startup.

 # Contributing
 Please see the CONTRIBUTING file.